Segment Security

 match (match-list input)

 The match command adds an entry to a match list.
 Each entry in a given match list must be of the same type, either IPv4 or IPv6.
 This command updates running-config immediately.
-It is not necessary to use the exit command to save changes.

 The no match and default match commands remove the specified match list entry from the match list in running-config.